Most coconut cupcakes are often a bit too dense and flavorless in my opinion, often presenting bland cake with an avalanche of coconut plopped on top.

 While the cupcakes are cooling, make the cream cheese frosting:

-Beat cream cheese and butter:
+Beat the cream cheese and butter:

 Beat the cream cheese for a minute.
-Then add the butter and beat an additional 3 minutes.
+Then, add the butter and beat an additional 3 minutes.
 Scraped down the sides and bottom of the bowl.

-Add powdered sugar:
+Add the powdered sugar:

-Add coconut, spread onto cupcakes:
+Add the coconut, and spread onto cupcakes:

 Fold in the coconut.
-Spread onto cooled cupcakes.
+Spread onto the cooled cupcakes.
 Sprinkle on a bit of extra shredded coconut on top to serve.